 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where vanthoffite typically forms.
+Look in evaporite deposits country, the host setting where vanthoffite typically forms.
 If you start seeing halite, bloedite, glauberite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.